KSchram/phy482msu/notes/01-slides.md

 * Homework questions will support you on this
   * See syllabus for sample questions
 * Can be something that has been done before that you just extend
-* Evaluation rubric will be ready in a couple of weeks
+* Evaluation rubric will be ready in a few weeks
 * There will be a significant self-evaluation component to this also

 </section>